vertocode/vuetage/README.md

 ![Imgur](https://i.imgur.com/Tn3vkIp.png)

-For more information on each component's usage, please refer to the [documentation](https://vuetage.vertocode.com).
+For a more comprehensive understanding of each component's capabilities and usage, consult the [documentation](https://vuetage.vertocode.com).

 ## License